Slyke/tiny-cms/README.md

 * Optional HOTP and TOTP authentication for CRUD
 * Docker support (with optional integrated MongoDB database)
 * Get details about entries through API.
-* When returning a single entry, do not use JSON, instead return plaintext.